Yasser212/symfonyBlog/README.md

 # Symfony 7 Blog Tutorial: Building a Blog with Advanced Image Management

-This tutorial guides you through creating a simple blog application using **Symfony 7**, with a strong focus on managing images for user profiles and articles.
-We'll start with a Symfony skeleton project, install necessary bundles, design a database, create entities, and implement robust image management using **VichUploaderBundle**, **Validator**, and **LiipImagineBundle**.
+Creating a simple blog application using **Symfony 7**, with a strong focus on managing images for articles.
+We'll start with a Symfony skeleton project, install necessary bundles, design a database, create entity, and implement robust image management using **VichUploaderBundle**, **Validator**, and **LiipImagineBundle**.
 The image management section covers uploading, validating, storing, and displaying images in multiple sizes (thumbnails, article page, index page).

 ## Prerequisites
 - PHP 8.2 or higher